EscapistArcadia/Primitive_Micro_Devices/README.md

 - Advanced features of your choice

 In total, this MP will span 8 weeks.
-In the first five weeks, you will develop the core microarchitecture for an RV32IM OoO processor.
+In the first five weeks, you will develop the core microarchitecture for an RV32IM xxx processor.
 By Week 2, you will pick either a Tomasulo-style or ERR-style processor.
 Your group will be assigned a mentor CA/TA that has worked with that microarchitecture in the past.
 They will be your primary source of